fligconboa91110/fligconboa/README.md

-The popularity of MTV's "Unplugged" series in the 1990s led to iconic acoustic performances by artists like Nirvana, Eric Clapton, and Alice in Chains.
+The 1990s saw the rise of electronic music genres like techno, house, and trance, with artists like The Prodigy, Daft Punk, and Fatboy Slim leading the charge.